Jonathan Doriscar

 I'm Jonathan Doriscar — a cognitive scientist, computational behavioral scientist, and founder working across memory, language, behavior, data, and AI.

-> focus cognition | data | language | judgment > methods experiments | statistics | text analysis | machine learning > public work Social Cognition | IPR working paper | JPSP | Nature Energy > building MemwaMind: memory, documents, review, professional work
+> focus cognition | data | language | judgment > methods experiments | causal inference | multilevel modeling | NLP & LLMs | applied AI > public work Social Cognition | IPR working paper | Annual Review of Psychology | JPSP | Nature Energy > building MemwaMind: memory, documents, review, professional work

 focus